BaohaoLiao/SAGE/README.md

 ## Self-Hinting Language Models Enhance Reinforcement Learning

-When signal loses for hard prompts during RL (all trajectories are wrong), LLM self-generates hint to help the sampling, improving both prompt usage and LLM performance.
+When signal is lost for hard prompts during RL (all trajectories are wrong), the LLM self-generates a hint to help sampling, improving both prompt usage and LLM performance.

 </div>